r-walk/EclipseDynamicWebProject/README.md

 # EclipseDynamicWebProject

 This is a very simpe WebAPI project built in eclipse to quickyly get one started buiding their own api.
 Simply follow the steps below to customize to your project name.
-Go to the src.com.sample.project package and start coding.
-This sample was built using Eclipse with Maven.
-Basic example for GET and POST are provided.
+Go to the **com.sample.project** package and start coding in **WebResources.java**.
+Basic examples for GET and POST are provided.
+This sample was built using Eclipse 2020 and uses Maven to install the necessary dependencies.

 1. Open eclipse to a workspace